Not filing Form 5472 costs $25,000 per year. We file it for $299.

 A missed deadline is serious: the $25,000 penalty under IRC §6038A(d) applies to a late or unfiled Form 5472, per form, per year, with no maximum and no statute of limitations.
 After a 90-day IRS notice, an additional $25,000 accrues every 30 days.

 If you have already missed the deadline, the right move is to file the late return now, voluntarily, before the IRS contacts you — which stops the continuation penalty from starting and supports a reasonable-cause request.
-The missed Form 5472 and catch-up filing guides explain exactly what to do.
+See the $25,000 penalty rules and the catch-up filing guide for exactly what to do.

 Is the Form 5472 deadline the same as the personal tax deadline?